 We are proud to say that our snacks are now packaged using TIPA’s fully home compostable packaging - the first of its kind in the UK.
-TIPA’s innovative packaging is just as durable and impermeable as ordinary plastic packaging, but unlike other commonly used materials on the market, it biologically decomposes in a home composter (an ordinary compost heap or your local council's food waste collection) within just 180 days and becomes a fertiliser for soil, behaving similarly to an orange peel.
+TIPA’s innovative packaging is just as durable and impermeable as ordinary plastic packaging, but unlike other commonly used materials on the market, it biologically decomposes in a home composter (an ordinary compost heap or your local council's food waste collection) and becomes a fertiliser for soil, behaving similarly to an orange peel.

 Speaking about the Snact partnership, Daphna Nissenbaum, CEO & Co-Founder of TIPA, said: “Working with such an eco-conscious brand like Snact was a natural fit for us and we’re excited to see the roll out of our fully compostable, flexible packaging in support of such a worthy brand in the fight against food waste."

 Below are answers to some of the most popular questions about TIPA's innovative packaging, but if yours isn't answered, or you'd like to know more about how to get your brand to switch to compostable packaging, drop us a line at email@example.com.

 What happens to conventional flexible plastic packaging after it's used?

 The majority of flexible plastics are made up of different material layers that are attached together and therefore cannot be recycled; instead, they end up in incineration centers or remaining in landfills for hundreds of years.